By Ivy / Last update October 19, 2022

 Restore System Reserved Partition to Another Drive

-Method 4: Move system reserved partition on second drive with command line
+Method 4: Move system reserved partition in Windows 7 and 8

 bcdboot C:\windows /s C: